Ethan-R0-GR/VoltEdge/README.md

 ## Student Information
 - Module: Web Development (Introduction)
 - Module Code: WEDE5020
-- Part: Part 1 - Building the Foundation
+- Part: Part 2 - Designing the Visuals

 ---

 ## Project Overview

 VoltEdge Solutions is a fictional full-service electrical and maintenance company based in Cape Town, South Africa.
-This website was built as the Part 1 submission for the WEDE5020 Portfolio of Evidence.
-The site covers all five required pages with basic HTML structure and content.
-Styling will be added in Part 2 and JavaScript functionality will be added in Part 3.
+This website was built as part of the WEDE5020 Portfolio of Evidence.
+Part 1 covered the HTML structure and content across all five pages.
+Part 2 added all CSS styling, responsive design, and visual improvements.
+JavaScript functionality will be added in Part 3.

 ---